 The time complexity of planning problems depends on the one hand on language restrictions for representing the planning problem [17] and on the other hand on which part of the input is fixed [18].
 From the F.E.A.R.
-SDK code, we can observe that states are vectors of discrete values and that at certain times, such as fights or routine tasks, the actions are fixed and only the initial and final states are part of the input of the planning problem.
+SDK code, we can observe that states are vectors of discrete values and that at certain times, such as fights or routine tasks, the actions are fixed and only the initial and final states are part of the input of a problem instance.
 Furthermore, the vast majority of the actions are unary [19], i.e., they change the value for only one state variable.
-Finally, the actions are post-unique by type (attack, defense, deletion, ...), i.e. one type of actions is the only one to modify a given state variable; this makes it possible to insert in the plan a generic defense action type, for example, and to delay the choice of the type of defense at the time of the plan execution.
-Answers to a questionnaire filled up by several game AI developers validate that our approach is still up to date: the modeling of planning problems in commercial games is such that SAS with unary and postunique actions corresponds to the strong NP-Hard SAS-PU class of problems [20].
+Finally, the actions are post-unique by type (attack, defense, deletion, ...), i.e. one type of action is the only one to modify a given state variable; this makes it possible to insert in the plan a generic defense action type, for example, and to delay the choice of the type of defense at the time of the plan execution.

-Accessing the in-game planning data analyzed in [21], we observe that plans in first-person shooters have two domainspecific features: (1) they are totally ordered, (2) they have only one occurrence of a given type of action: e.g., only one action for threatening, reloading, taking cover, dodging, etc. These two domain-specific features are taken into account in the class of problems SAS-PU $\mathbb{T}1$ [22], whose notation $\mathbb{T}1$ compresses two output restrictions: "Totally ordered" (T) and "Type set isomorphism" $(T_1)$ .
-(T) satisfies (1) while $(T_1)$ satisfies (2).
-In this paper, we first recall the SAS-PU $\mathbb{T}1$ planning framework and describe the linear time algorithm $\mathbb{P}$ phase by phase.
-We then show the performance of a C++ implementation of $\mathbb P$ on three realistic benchmarks which are SAS-PUT1 versions of the commercial video games Red Dead Redemption 2 [23], Assassin's Creed: Origins [24] and Horizon Zero Dawn [25].
+Answers to a questionnaire filled out by several game AI developers validate that our approach is up to date: actions used in commercial game planners can be modeled using the Simplified Action Structure (SAS), with post-uniquess (P) and unariness (U) restrictions.
+This corresponds to the strong NP-Hard SAS-PU class of problems [20], however.
+Accessing the in-game planning data analyzed in [21], we observe that plans in first-person shooters have two domain-specific features: (1) they are totally ordered, (2) they have only one occurrence of a given type of action: e.g. only one action for threatening, reloading, taking cover, dodging, etc. These two domainspecific features are taken into account in the class of problems SAS-PUT1 [22] whose notation T_1 compresses two output restrictions: "Totally ordered" (T) and "Type set isomorphism" (T_1) .
+(T) satisfies (1) while (T_1) satisfies (2).
+In addition, the instances of these problems are solved by a linear-time algorithm, denoted \mathbb{P} .

+In this paper, we first recall the SAS-PUT1 planning framework and describe \mathbb{P} phase by phase.
+We then show the performance of a C++ implementation of \mathbb{P} on three realistic benchmarks which are SAS-PU \mathbb{T}1 versions of the commercial video games Red Dead Redemption 2 [23], Assassin's Creed: Origins [24] and Horizon Zero Dawn [25].